xavax-project/xavax-avalanche/README.md

 ## Some things to point out

 * `xavax-avalanche` is currently in very early development, but optimizations and better docs should be available not too long after release!
+Don't be surprised if there are bugs.

-* `xavax-avalanche` is fairly simple in principle and is used together with other libraries in the `xavax-api` crate, this includes `xavax-crypto` and `xavax-eth`.
+* `xavax-avalanche` is fairly simple in principle and is used together with other libraries in the `xavax-api` crate, this includes `xavax-crypto` and `xavax-eth` *(which might be upcoming)*

-* All the xavax crates including `xavax-avalanche` are used in open-source projects by xavax, an example of which is the [Avalanche](https://www.avax.network/) Metro desktop wallet.
+* All the xavax crates including `xavax-avalanche` are used in open-source projects by xavax, an example of which is the [Metro desktop wallet](https://wallet.xavax.io).

+I recommend using this library for research purposes only.
 ___
 ## Documentation
-`xavax-avalanche` 'n' [friends](https://api.xavax.net) will have quite a lot of documentation and examples, this includes the Metro wallet itself as an example *(although the early wallet will have a lot of spaghetti code)*.
+`xavax-avalanche` 'n' [friends](https://api.xavax.io) will have quite a lot of documentation and examples, this includes the Metro wallet itself as an example *(although the early wallet will have a lot of spaghetti code)*.

 That being said, there are many examples that you can read about and try here:

-* [`xavax-api docs`](https://api.xavax.net/docs) - Includes examples, and a few videos.
+* [`xavax-api docs`](https://api.xavax.io) - Includes examples, and a few videos.
 * [`docs.rs`](docs.rs/xavax-avalanche/0.1.0-beta0) - Standard documentation

-*ps, this crate is very early and I am lazy so I'm future-proofing the README,some of these links may be temporarily invalid as a result...*
+*ps, this crate is very early and I am lazy so I'm future-proofing this README, some of these links may be temporarily invalid as a result...*
 ___

 ## Usage